cisagov/ncats-data-dictionary/NCATS_Data_Dictionary.md

     "TRIBAL", "TERRITORIAL", "PRIVATE")
 - `children` [list of strings]: Identifiers of organizations that are children of this organization
+- `enrolled` [ISO date]: Timestamp when this organization was enrolled in the Cyber Hygiene service
 - `init_stage` [string]: First scan stage for this organization
 - `key` [string]: Password used to encrypt reports for this organization
 - `networks` [list of strings]: CIDR blocks of IP addresses claimed by